-While almost every CDP follows the framework of collecting data, creating profiles and audiences, resolving identities, governing data, and acting on insights, this does not mean all CDPs are created equal-or can deliver a fully connected customer experience with real-time personalization across the entire customer journey.
-Some CDPs focus more heavily on identity management, analytics, and data orchestration.
-Other CDPs are more finely tuned for B2B, B2C, or direct to consumer (DTC)-or even a specific industry or type of business.
+Almost every CDP can collect data, create profiles and audiences, resolve identities, govern data, and act on insights.
+But that doesn't mean all CDPs are created equal.
+Some focus more heavily on identify management, analytics, and data orchestration.
+Others are more finely tuned for a specific industry, like manufacturing.